pyecharts/pyecharts/document/en-us/documentation.md

     The minimun value of xaxis.
 * xaxis_max -> int/float
     The maximun value of xaxis.
+* xaxis_type -> str
+    Type of xaxis
+    * 'value': Numerical axis, suitable for continuous data.
+    * 'category': Category axis, suitable for discrete category data.
+Data should only be set via data for this type.
+    * 'time': Time axis, suitable for continuous time series data.
+As compared to value axis,it has a better formatting for time and a different tick calculation method.
+For example,it decides to use month, week, day or hour for tick based on the range of span.
+    * 'log': Log axis, suitable for log data.
 * y_axis -> list
     yAxis data
 * yaxis_formatter -> str